 - Born August 1, 1906 in Wheaton, KS USA

 - Died March 18, 1972 in Topeka, KS USA

 Biographical Information

-After baseball, Frank operated a grocery store and other businesses in St. Marys, Kansas, retiring shortly before his death.
+After baseball, Frank operated a grocery store and other businesses in St. Marys, KS, retiring shortly before his death.
 He died from cancer at a hospital in Topeka, KS on March 18, 1972 and was Interred at Mount Calvary Cemetery in St. Marys.
 Francis Clyde Bushey was 65 years of age.

 His family was of French Canadian background, his last name being a variation on the more common French spelling of "Boucher", which is pronounced the same way as "Bushey".